marcodpt/minirps/README.md

 The associated object of the headers passed by the client in the request.

 Note that all header keys are in **lowercase**.

+ - `name` string: The name of the header passed in the request.
+ - `value` string: The value of the header passed in the request.

 ```
 Content-Type: text/plain => {"content-type": "text/plain"}